• About

 Grasses

-This hill was covered with muhly grass – making it very beautiful when the wind blew.
+This hill was covered with pink muhly grass – making it very beautiful when the wind blew.
 The roots of the grass help to retain the soil.

 Shrubs